ManishDevHub/WebDev-Devops-cohort-3.0/Week-03 Dom Manipulation/Day-2 DOM Advanced/Todo-DOM-Advanced/readme.md

-## Basic TODO web app using the concepts of states and components in JS
+## Basic TODO web app using the concepts of states and components in Java Script